 The above five methods cover motherboards.
 The number of methods that apply to each motherboard will vary, but all will use at least one.
 Of course, as a last resort, your motherboard documentation should provide this information as well.
 But what about other system components, such as hard drives?

 On the drives themselves, Pin 1 is usually marked, though not always in a position that is easy for you to see.
-If you can't find the marking on a hard drive or CD-ROM, locate Pin 1 at the end adjacent to the power connector.
+If you can’t find the marking on a hard drive or CD-ROM, locate Pin 1 at the end adjacent to the power connector.
 You can count on this alignment with hard drives, CD, and DVD devices.
-A high percentage of floppy drives don't follow this standard, however.
+A high percentage of floppy drives do not follow this standard, however.

 If you connect the ribbon cable backwards on a floppy drive, you’ll know as soon as you apply power to the unit.
 The floppy drive LED will stay on as long as the system is on.
 Any time you see that symptom when you power up a PC, shutting it down and reversing the floppy cable should solve the problem.